Menu Sidebar

 All this is free and open source under the MIT license, brought to you by my Patreon.

-BezEQ2 in Airwindows Consolidated (a separate project) under ‘Filter’ (CLAP, AU, VST3, LV2)
+WoodenBox in Airwindows Consolidated (a separate project) under ‘Tone Color’ (CLAP, AU, VST3, LV2)

 Airwindows Consolidated Download